All Products

 Yes

-If you set File source to OSS Bucket, specify the name of the source OSS object.
-The name must contain a suffix.
-Only TXT, CSV, XLSX, and XLS objects are supported.
+If you set the File source parameter to OSS Bucket, specify the name of the source OSS object.
+The name must contain a file extension.

-After you turn on Open the pass, you can use asterisks (*) to specify multiple OSS objects and mask data in the objects at a time.
+After you turn on Open the pass, you can use asterisks (*) as wildcards to specify multiple OSS objects and mask data in the objects at a time.
 You can use asterisks (*) only in the prefix of an object name.
-Example: test*.xls.
-After you specify multiple OSS objects, DSC masks data based on the same rule.
-Make sure that the objects have the same column structure.
+Example: test*.xls, which matches XLS files whose name starts with test.

 Source file description